tejada7/Java-Certification/OCP_Java11.md

 ```shell
 jar -cvf <output directory>/<jar file>.jar <binaries directory>/ .
 ```
-If we need to define a Main class, then we must create a file .mf:
+If we need to define a Main class, then we must create a `.mf` file with the below content:
 ```text
 Manifest-Version: 1.0
 Main-Class: packageToMainClass.Main
 ```
-then while building the jar specify the above created file:
+then while building the jar reference the above-created file:
 ```shell
 jar cmf manifest-file.mf jar-file.jar input-files
 ```